 While we borrowed “gesundheit” to mean good health when someone sneezes, it translates into health and fitness.
 Speaking of foreign countries and trasnlation, visit this article if you need to Professionally translate a document.

 Why am I worried about gesundheit?
 Well because I barely made it to London, England on April 17th, before I had to jump on a plane to Vienna, Austria.
 Day one in Vienna I found myself in the gym at the Le Meridien dancing with my eyes closed to Tony Braxton and Loon’s “Hit the Freeway”.
-I had just finished weights and a bunch of other exercises and dancing was my reward to self for working out while on vacation in Europe.
+I had just finished weights and a bunch of other exercises and dancing was my reward to self for working out while on vacation in Europe, by the way I recommend to buy BMI scales, many of these bathroom scales have sensors to measure body fat percentage (including BMI and visceral fat), muscle mass, bone mass, heart rate and more fitness measurements and data, in addition to weighing you..
 What was I thinking?
 I should be drunk off cheap wine or gin spritzers and stuffing my face with schnitzel!

 Instead… Ich habe mich auf Reisen der Gesundheit verschrieben.
 (I was committed to health while traveling.)

 When I missed my flight to London, I thought for sure my vacation started and stopped in that one moment.
 It was 4,000USD to change my premium economy ticket!
 That didn’t even include the change fee, smh.

 I had carefully planned everything.
 I knew exactly what snacks I was bringing for Curry puppy and I packed all his food and snacks two days in advance and placed in the back of the X5.
 I checked with my nephew to see if the Trader Joe’s is still in West Hartford, Connecticut so I could buy his extras and I crossed him off my list.
 I was headed to CT so I can leave Curry while I chased clarity in Europe.